kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Hans was good as gold with Gabriel Silva when he took over.
 - I suspect he's working there now still.

+## Couple in hotel room

+- Fake accounts post profile pics of couples in hotels rooms.
+- I see a young Spanish couple lying down together.
+- I know it is a hotel room as the furniture is sparse and the hotel style is very familiar to me.
+- I'll see if I can dig this up.

 ## Serious poisoning with intent to harm or kill

 !!! danger